heegarthur/learnzone/README.md

 # learnzone
-an electron app that helps you studying
+an electron app/website that helps you studying

 choose the highest release:
 ```